yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

 Create Order
 ******************

-Users can start a new order by clicking on the :guilabel:`Create Order` button located on the top-right of the interface.
+Users can start a new order by clicking on the |CreateOrder| button located on the top-right of the interface.

 ..
 The following options will be available: